Dandong Langtou Airport

 Dandong Langtou Airport is an airport serving the city of Dandong, Liaoning, China.
+On 18 May 2025, Dandong Airport has closed due to the construction of the runway extension project.
+Dandong Airport was officially resumed operation on 26 April 2026.

 History

 Korean War

 Antung Airfield was a major base for People's Liberation Army Air Force (PLAAF) and Korean People's Air Force (KPAF) fighters during the Korean War used in the defense of the supply lines across the Yalu River to the North Korean city of Sinuiju and for engaging attacking USAF aircraft in the area that became known as MiG Alley.

 In November 1950 reconnaissance photos showed that the previous two gravel runways had been replaced by a 6000 ft concrete runway with hard-surfaced taxiways.
 By March 1951, the PLAAF had at least 75 MiG-15s based at Antung.

 Civil operations

 On April 29, 1985, Dandong Langtou Airport officially started civil operations.
 The first route was Shenyang - Dandong - Dalian route operated by An-24 aircraft.
 The first renovation was carried out on June 18, 1993.
 After the expansion, it categorized as Category 4C airport by CAAC.

 On April 17, 2014, the 20000 m2 new terminal was officially opened.
 It has also expanded an apron of 20000 m2 and a parking lot and oil depot of 11000 m2.
 After the expansion, Dandong Airport increased its capacity from the current 50,000 to 2 million passengers per year.

+On 18 May 2025, Dandong Airport has closed for due to the construction of the runway extension project.

+Dandong Airport was officially resumed operation on 26 April 2026 with resuming flights between Dandong and Shanghai and Shenzhen is operated by China Southern Airlines.
+Flights between Dandong and Beijing was resumed on 1 May 2026 is operated by Air China.